denn1s/apple-and-lily/Ch. 5 - Valerie.md

 I left the warmth and happy chaos of her room and walked the few steps next door to my own.
 I pushed the door open, and the difference struck me at once.

-The walls were a muted beige and the floor was a blinding white that made this room feel larger than hers, though in truth they were about the same size.
+The walls were a muted beige, and the floor was a blinding white that made this room feel larger than hers, though in truth they were about the same size.
 To the right, against the wall I shared with her, sat my bed.
 It was neatly made, as always, as if nobody had ever slept in it.

 To the left stood my desk, bare except for a closed laptop resting in the center.
 Beside the bed, a single shelf stood against the wall.
 It was mostly empty, holding only the heavy textbooks from my classes, their spines lined up in a row like silent judges.
 They reminded me that I really should be studying right now.